- Voiced by: Gorō Naya (series; stock grunts afterwards), Keiji Takamine (Ultraman Mebius onwards)

 - Breakout Villain: In the 2010s, Aribunta increasingly became one of these, as it became used in favor of traditional choices like Lunatyx and Vakishim.

-- Breath Weapon: Aribunta can spray out a stream of nasty acid from its mandibles.
+- Breath Weapon: Aribunta can spray out a stream of nasty acid from its mandibles known as the Formic Acid Spray.
 Dissolved an entire subway of people in its first appearance, leaving only skeletons.

-- Meaningful Name: Aribunta's name is a combination of "ari" (Japanese for "ant") and "maranbunta" (a Latin American name for army ants).
+- Meaningful Name: Aribunta's name is a combination of "ari" (Japanese for "ant") and "marabunta" (a Latin American name for army ants).

 - Playing with Fire: Can shoot streams of fire from its claws.